Security

 Use these controls together:

-- Allowed Folders: where bots can read/write
+- Allowed Folders: where agents can read/write

 - Blocked Patterns: sensitive paths blocked even inside allowed roots